christophstrasen/WorldObserver/docs_internal/api_proposal.md

 local bloodSquares = WorldObserver.observations
   .squares()
-  -- decorated with helpers specific to square observations :distinctPerSquareWithin(10)        -- only the first observation per square within 10s :nearIsoObject(playerIsoObject, 20) -- compare the live position of the IsoObject against the observation :squareHasBloodSplat()              -- tiny helper to keep only squares with blood
+  -- decorated with helpers specific to square observations :distinct("square", 10)             -- only the first observation per square within 10s :nearIsoObject(playerIsoObject, 20) -- compare the live position of the IsoObject against the observation :squareHasBloodSplat()              -- tiny helper to keep only squares with blood

--- Act on each matching observation as it is discovered. local subscription = bloodSquares:subscribe(function(obs) handleBloodSquare(obs)  -- user-defined action end)
+-- Act on each matching observation as it is discovered. local subscription = bloodSquares:subscribe(function(observed) handleBloodSquare(observed.square)  -- user-defined action using the square instance end)

 -- Later, if this Situation is no longer relevant, cancel the subscription.